CybercentreCanada/CCCS-Yara/README.md

 The [CCCS YARA Specification](https://github.com/CybercentreCanada/CCCS-YARA-Validator/blob/master/CCCS_Yara.yml) has been created to define and validate the style and format of YARA rule metadata.

-Over the years we have seen many Yara rules; in order to leverage them to their full potential we always had to modify some of their associated metadata, even for rules we developped ourselves.
+Over the years we have seen many Yara rules; in order to leverage them to their full potential we always had to modify some of their associated metadata, even for rules we developed ourselves.
 Adjusting simple elements such as datetime format and adding important information to help analysts.

 This specification also include fields specific to the [MITRE ATT&CK framework](https://attack.mitre.org/matrices/enterprise/) to identify techniques and universal [MITRE ATT&CK threat groups](https://attack.mitre.org/groups/).